agametis/fms-logviewer-backend/README.md

 ```

 5. Adapt file ".env"
-   - password for private key
+   - password for private key ("PASSPHRASE")
    - if needed, change port, if 3050 can not be used
 6. Customize "server.js" with correct certificate files.
 Alternatively, the files in the "encryption" directory can be renamed, then this step is omitted.
    - Constants "key", "cert" and "ca" ("key" is the private key, "cert" is the certificate, "ca" is the intermidiate certificate from the CA)